 Enoshima Island—more than just fun in the sun

-Enoshima Island is home of the Naked Goddess, the deity of entertainment.
+Enoshima Island enshrines the Naked Goddess, the deity of entertainment and good match making.
 This may be one reason why it is considered home to a fun-loving beach community and the sightseeing couples that visit especially in the summertime.

-- A trip to Enoshima Candle for a dose of good fortune
+- A trip to Enoshima Shrine for a dose of good fortune

-- Night views from Enoshima Candle—an observation lighthouse
+- Night views from Enoshima Sea Candle—an observation lighthouse

-- Dancing with dragons in Enoshima Iwaya Cave
+- Meeting dragons in the Enoshima Iwaya Caves

 How to Get There

-Get close to Enoshima by train from the Tokyo and Yokohama area, or from nearby Kamakura, and walk onto the island.
+Take the train to Enoshima from the Tokyo or Yokohama area, or from nearby Kamakura, and then walk to cross over to the island.

 Enoshima is connected to the mainland by a bridge near which two train lines and a monorail run.